Sinking of the Titanic: Launching of the last lifeboats

 At 01:40, lifeboat No. 2 was lowered.
 While it was still at deck level, Lightoller had found the boat occupied by men who, he wrote later, "weren't British, nor of the English-speaking race ... [but of] the broad category known to sailors as 'dagoes'."
-After he evicted them by threatening them with his revolver, he was unable to find enough women and children to fill the boat and lowered it with only 25 people on board out of a possible capacity of 40.
+After he evicted them by threatening them with his revolver (which was empty), he was unable to find enough women and children to fill the boat and lowered it with only 25 people on board out of a possible capacity of 40.
 John Jacob Astor saw his wife off to safety in No. 4 boat at 01:55 but was refused entry by Lightoller, even though 20 of the 60 seats aboard were unoccupied.

 The last boat to be launched was collapsible D, which left at 02:05 with 25 people aboard; two more men jumped on the boat as it was being lowered.
-The sea had reached the boat deck and the forecastle was deep underwater.
+The water had reached the boat deck and the forecastle was deep underwater.
 First-class passenger Edith Evans gave up her place in the boat, and ultimately died in the disaster.
 She was one of only four women in first class to perish in the sinking.
 Several survivors, including Third Class Passenger Eugene Daly and First Class passenger George Rheims, claimed to have seen an officer shoot one or two men during a rush for a lifeboat, then shoot himself.
+It was rumoured that Murdoch was the officer, which was persisted in James Cameron's Titanic.

-It was widely rumoured that Murdoch was the officer.
-Captain Smith carried out a final tour of the deck, telling the radio operators and other crew members: "Now it's every man for himself."
-He told men attempting to launch Collapsible boat A, "Well boys, do your best for the women and children, and look out for yourselves", and returned to the bridge just before the ship began its final plunge.
-It is thought that he may have chosen to go down with his ship and died on the bridge when it was engulfed by the sea.
-Alternatively, Smith may have jumped overboard from the bridge as the ship sank.
-When working to free Collapsible B, Harold Bride saw Captain Smith dive from the bridge into the sea just before the bridge was submerged.
-The ship's designer, Thomas Andrews, was reportedly last seen in the first-class smoking room after approximately 02:05, apparently making no attempt to escape.
-However, there is circumstantial evidence to suggest that Andrews was sighted in the smoking room prior to 01:40, as well as other reports that indicate that Andrews then continued assisting with the evacuation.
-He was reportedly seen throwing deck chairs into the ocean for passengers to cling to in the water, heading to the bridge, perhaps in search of Captain Smith.
-Mess steward Cecil Fitzpatrick claimed to have seen Andrews jump overboard from the bridge with Smith.
-Neither man survived.
+Thomas Andrews was reportedly last seen in the first-class smoking room after approximately 02:05, apparently making no attempt to escape.
+However, other reports suggest that Andrews may have been in the smoking room before 01:40, and that he then continued assisting with the evacuation; he was reportedly seen throwing deck chairs into the ocean for passengers to cling to in the water, and heading to the bridge, perhaps to search for Captain Smith.
+Captain Smith carried out a final tour of the deck, telling the radio operators and other crew members: "Now it's every man for himself", and told men attempting to launch collapsible boat A, "Well boys, do your best for the women and children, and look out for yourselves," and returned to the bridge just before the ship began its final plunge.
+It is thought that he may have chosen to go down with his ship and died on the bridge when it submerged.
+However, several survivors, including Harold Bride, saw Smith jump overboard from the bridge.
+Mess steward Cecil Fitzpatrick claimed to have seen Andrews jump overboard with Smith.